 > Sleep problems

 > Care for LGBTQIA

-Dr. Morse is Board Certified in both Child and Adult Psychiatry and is Licensed to practice in the State of Maryland.
+Dr. Morse is Board Certified in both Child and Adult Psychiatry and is Licensed to practice in the Maryland, DC, and Virginia.